 There will be children who have particular difficulties managing their own behaviour and do not respond to the usual strategies.
-In these cases, we will draw up an Individual Behaviour Plan in consultation with parents/carers and with other agencies where necessary, stating what support will be provided, additional strategies will be used and setting out clear targets for improvement.

-We are mindful at all times of our duty under the Education Act 2010 to safeguard and promote the welfare of all children and to eliminate any form of discrimination and with a particular awareness of vulnerable pupils.
+We recognise that behaviour is a form of communication and try to understand the needs of the child and causes of the behaviour.
+We look for triggers and patterns and try to pre-empt situations which may raise anxiety &/or cause distress for that child.
+We will draw up or amend an existing Additional Support Plan for that pupil in consultation with parents/carers and with other agencies where necessary.
+This will state what support will be provided, what additional strategies will be used to reduce risks and will set out clear targets for improvement.
+We are mindful at all times of our duty under the Education Act 2010 to safeguard and promote the welfare of all children and to eliminate any form of discrimination and with a particular